 - Create a video and talk to them human to human.
 The video should be created by the person who this hire will be working with.
 Create a pitch video and spread it across social media (runs ads if you want to).
 Here’s another example from Helpscout.

-- Create a landing page to attract your potential new hire.
+- Create a recruitment landing page to attract your potential new hire.
+Some good examples in here.

 - Ask on social media for someone so good that they won’t join your company.
 Often that’s the hire you want to make.